MFA Program in Creative Writing

 A three-year course of study

 The M.F.A. at Vanderbilt is a three-year program requiring four semesters of graduate work in writing workshops and seminars.
 Students enroll in a workshop and two seminars during each of their first three semesters.
-Then during the final semester, they work intensively on a creative thesis.
-The thesis is a substantial piece of creative writing: a novel, a collection of short stories or creative non-fiction, or a collection of poems.
+During the spring semester of their second year, they work intensively on a creative thesis.
+The thesis is a substantial piece of creative writing: a novel, a collection of short stories, or a collection of poems.

 Second-year students teach an introductory creative writing workshop in their genre.

-Every student in the MFA program receives full-tuition remission, health insurance, and a stipend in addition to the salary they receive for teaching.
+Every student in the MFA program receives full-tuition remission, health insurance, and a stipend.
 Students are also eligible to receive travel grants to attend the AWP Conference (and other academic conferences).

 Close work with faculty